 Investigations

-Obstructive sleep apnoea is formally diagnosed via sleep studies, the gold standard of which is typically polysomnography (PSG).
+OSA is formally diagnosed via sleep studies, the gold standard of which is typically polysomnography (PSG).
 PSG aims to measure the number of apnoeic or hyponoeic episodes per night, calculated as an Apnoea-Hypopnoea Index (AHI).

 Management

-Non-Pharmacological Intervention
+Non-Surgical Intervention

-For patients with moderate to severe OSA, continuous positive airway pressure (CPAP) is first line treatment (Fig. 2).
-CPAP works by providing a positive pressure of air during the night to splint the airways open, preventing any further hypoxic episodes.
+For patients with moderate to severe OSA, continuous positive airway pressure (CPAP) is the first line treatment (Fig. 2).
+CPAP works by providing a positive pressure of air during the night to splint the airways open, preventing any further hypoxic episodes*.

 *There is growing evidence that transoral robotic surgery for tongue base reduction can produce good results.